Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 Find more [information on workspaces in the compendium](https://doc.zih.tu-dresden.de/data_lifecycle/workspaces/).

 !!! hint "Distinction: Transferring data from/to vs. within the ZIH system"
-	Please note the different settings for transferring data, that might require different approaches:
+	Please note the different settings for transferring data, that require different approaches:

-	* transfer from or to the ZIH system
+	* transfer within the ZIH system (datamover nodes)
-	* transfer within the ZIH system
+	* transfer from or to the ZIH system (export nodes)

-Transferring data within the ZIH system depends on the data volume.
+The approach for transferring data within the ZIH system depends on the data volume.
 We distinguish small data (up to 100 MB) and medium and large data volume (above 100 MB).

 ??? example "Copy file(s) within ZIH system (small data)"
 	For transferring a small data volume (up to 100 MB) use the standard linux command `cp` on the commandline.

-	* Copy the file `example1.R` **from your local machine to a workspace** on the ZIH system.
+	* Copy the file `example1.R` **from your home directory on the ZIH system to a workspace** on the ZIH system.
 		```console
 		marie@login$ cp /home/marie/example1.R /scratch/ws/marie-test-workspace
 		```

 	Find [here more examples for the cp command](http://bropages.org/cp).
+	Moving files is done analagously by using the command `mv`.

 ??? example "Copy file(s) within ZIH system (large data)"
 	For transferring a large data volume (more than 100 MB) use the datamover by applying e.g. `dtcp`, `dtmv` or `dtwget`.